angular/angular/aio/content/guide/bootstrapping.md

 It tells Angular about other NgModules that this particular module needs to function properly.

-This list of modules are those that export components, directives, or pipes that the component templates in this module reference.
+This list of modules are those that export components, directives, or pipes that component templates in this module reference.
 In this case, the component is `AppComponent`, which references components, directives, or pipes in `BrowserModule`, `FormsModule`, or  `HttpClientModule`.
 A component template can reference another component, directive,